-Only synchronous (two-way, real-time, interactive communications) services identified under permanent policy may be reimbursed when provided via telehealth (also known as "telemedicine").
-ForwardHealth will require providers to follow permanent billing guidelines for synchronous telehealth services.
+Both synchronous (two-way, real-time, interactive communications) and asynchronous (information stored and forwarded to a provider for later review) services identified under permanent policy may be reimbursed when provided via telehealth (also known as "telemedicine").
+ForwardHealth will require providers to follow permanent billing guidelines for both synchronous and asynchronous telehealth services.